soferdani/Angular-Weather-App/README.md

 ## Questions
 - [ ] how to make the search area not present obj obj ?
 - [ ] make the types work
-- [ ] is it better to to create one function in the bring weather service that make all the reqs? or my way is fine?
+- [ ] how to fix the mobile support and items styles to be perfect